virtuous-cycles/world-interface/README.md

 # world interface 0.1

 This project simulates a command-line operating system interface, designed to be called by agentic large language models (LLMs).
 It is exposed as an OpenAI-compatible API and is completely stateless.
+For an example of an LLM using it: https://dreams.infinitebackrooms.com/AndyAyrey/3Nir1p6x-c

 ## Table of Contents